maximkocheshev/get_next_line/README.md

 ### ***The aim of the main part:***
 To code a function that returns a line, read from a file descriptor.

+You will compile your code as follows (a buffer size of 42 is used as an example):

+gcc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c

 ### ***The aim of the bonus part:***
 To code a function get_next_line that be able to manage multiple file descriptors.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can